venugoapalreddy/biztalk-docs/biztalk/core/configuring-fallback-envelope-properties-x12-interchange-settings.md

 manager: "anneta"
 ---
 # Configuring Fallback Envelope Properties (X12-Interchange Settings)
-X12 interchange envelope generation settings define how [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] generates the envelope of an X12-encoded interchange to be sent to the receiving party.
-In this fallback agreement, you define how [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] generates the ISA segment for an X12-encoded interchange that it sends to the party.
+X12 interchange envelope generation settings define how [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] generates the envelope of an X12-encoded interchange to be sent to the receiving party.
+In this fallback agreement, you define how [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] generates the ISA segment for an X12-encoded interchange that it sends to the party.
 An ISA segment is the interchange control header for an X12-encoded interchange.

 > [!NOTE]
->  For the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] runtime, the length of alphanumeric ISA fields is fixed.
-However, for the [!INCLUDE[TPM](../includes/tpm-md.md)] user interface, you may enter a single character for an alphanumeric ISA field. [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] will pad these fields with trailing space characters to ensure compliance with standards requirements.
+>  For the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] runtime, the length of alphanumeric ISA fields is fixed.
+However, for the [!INCLUDE [TPM](../includes/tpm-md.md)] user interface, you may enter a single character for an alphanumeric ISA field. [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] will pad these fields with trailing space characters to ensure compliance with standards requirements.
+>
 > [!NOTE]
 >  The settings described here also apply to HIPAA interchange envelope generation.

 ## Prerequisites
- You must be logged on as a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators or [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] B2B Operators group.
+ You must be logged on as a member of the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators or [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] B2B Operators group.

 ### To define the envelope

-1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, right-click the **Parties** node, and then click **X12 Fallback Settings**.
+1. In the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, right-click the <strong>Parties</strong> node, and then click <strong>X12 Fallback Settings</strong>.

 2. In the **X12 Fallback Settings** dialog box, in the **X12 Agreement Pages** tab, under the **Interchange Settings** section, click **Envelopes**.

 3. Under **ISA11 usage**, keep **Standard identifier** selected to specify a standard identifier instead of a repetition separator, and then select a value for the standard identifier from the drop-down list.
 Select **Repetition separator** to specify a repetition separator instead of a standard identifier, and then enter a single character for the repetition separator.
 The repetition separator, which is used to separate segments that repeat within a transaction set, is limited to the values in the ASCII character set.

-4. For **Control version number (ISA12)**, select the version of the X12 standard to be used by [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] for generating an outgoing interchange.
+4. For <strong>Control version number (ISA12)</strong>, select the version of the X12 standard to be used by [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] for generating an outgoing interchange.

-5. For **Usage indicator (ISA15)**, select to indicate whether an interchange generated by [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is information, production data, or test data.
+5. For <strong>Usage indicator (ISA15)</strong>, select to indicate whether an interchange generated by [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is information, production data, or test data.

 6. Click **Apply** to accept the changes before continuing with the configuration, or click **OK** to validate the changes and then close the dialog box.

 ## See Also
  [Configuring X12 Fallback Agreement Properties for Interchange Processing](../core/configuring-x12-fallback-agreement-properties-for-interchange-processing.md)